nickmullaney/mc-exercise/FUBAR.md

 Boy, its more than I dare to think about y

-My milkshake brins all the boys to the yard
+My milk shake brings all the boys to the yard,
+And there like,
+Its better than yours,
+Damn right its better than yours,
+I can teach you,
+But I have to charge